yulonglim/tp/docs/UserGuide.md

 Examples:
 * `sort grade` sorts the list of students according to their grade in descending order.
-* 'sort name' sorts the list of students according to their name in alphabetical order.
+* `sort name` sorts the list of students according to their name in alphabetical order.

 ### Marking the attendance of a student : `mark`.